Codecademy/docs/content/numpy/concepts/math-methods/terms/tan/tan.md

   - 'paths/computer-science'
 ---

-In NumPy, `**.tan()**` method calculates the tangent of an angle.
+In NumPy, the **`.tan()`** method calculates the tangent of an angle.
 Used to find mathematical computations involving trigonometric operations.

 ## Syntax